 Today marks the anniversary of the promulgation in 529 AD of the Codex of Justinian, the first part among four of the great body of Roman law now known as the “Corpus Juris Civilis – the Body of Civil Law”, promulgated from 529-34 by the Byzantine Emperor Justinian, who reigned from 527-65.
 However, the title “Corpus Juris Civilis” itself dates only from an edition printed at Geneva in 1583.

-It was entrusted to a committee headed by a jurist called Tribonian, who supervised the first three parts of the work, and contributed to the fourth which was added to it later.
-This commission had the authority to edit and emend the earlier legal texts which they decided to keep in the compilation, and remove material which was either obsolete or otherwise contradicted.
-As a result, the originally version of many of these texts has been lost, since it was definitely supplanted by this new collection.
+It was entrusted to a committee headed by a jurist called Tribonian, who supervised the first three parts of the work and contributed to the fourth which was added to it later.
+This commission had the authority to edit and amend the earlier legal texts that they decided to keep in the compilation and remove material that was either obsolete or otherwise contradicted.
+As a result, the original version of many of these texts has been lost, since it was definitely supplanted by this new collection.

 Tribonian Presents the Pandects to Justinian: fresco designed by Raphael, executed by his students, in the Stanza della Segnatura, now a part of the Vatican Museums.
 Public domain image from Wikimedia Commons, cropped.

 The first part is the Codex of Justinian properly so-called, although this term is often extended to the whole body of the legal work issued by his authority.
 It contained the Latin text of those pronouncements issued by the emperors as far back as Hadrian which had the force of law (known as “constitutions”), and material from earlier compilations, all duly edited for continued use.
 This was, however, supplanted by a second edition published five years later, and that so thoroughly that the text of the first edition does not survive.